 Last year, I finally booked my first trip to Paris and the thing I was most excited about was going to the Louvre.
 I wanted to capture everything.
 Take pictures for the Instagram feed, post Boomerangs on my story and then I wanted to create a vlog too because “if you didn’t post it, did it even happen?”

 I just wish I just stopped to soak that shit in more.
-The thing I was most excited to see was wasted because I was multi-tasking and not soaking up any of the art that I wanted to get lost in.
+What I was excited to see the most was wasted because of all the multi-tasking I didn’t soak up any of the art that I wanted to get lost in.
 Multi-tasking, even in our everyday lives has a cost.
 It slows down your productivity, makes you more stressed and drains your brain’s battery.
 I was in the Louvre trying to do a whole lot of things at once – and that’s my only memory of it now, the feeling of being scattered.
 There’s something so liberating about leaving your phone at home or in the car and fully immersing yourself in whatever you have planned.

 Be honest with yourself, how long can you go without checking your phone?
 You know when you have a deadline in 5 hours, and you haven’t even started yet.
 You tell yourself you’ll smash through it, no breaks, no procrastination.
 But what do you want to do after just ten minutes of focused working?
 Check your phone.
 So, you carry on, it’s only been a minute, your body takes over and you mindlessly refresh Twitter because SOMEONE on twitter must have posted an even funnier GoT meme right?
 Even when your phone is five yards away from you, plugged into a charger, it’s still a distraction.
 The mere presence of it makes your brain think of it as a potential choice: seems harmless but as I mentioned before, it’s public enemy number one when it comes to procrastination.